coffee beans

 In short, organic coffee beans are simply grown without the use of synthetic fertilizers or pesticides.
 That’s all there is to it, right?

 Unfortunately, it’s a little more in-depth than that.
-It includes everything from how the crops are grown, to how the coffee is handled all the way to the packaging.
+It includes everything from how the crops are grown, how the coffee is handled, all the way up to the packaging used.

 This is how the USDA defines organically grown coffee (and other foodstuffs):